obhurr/Configify/README.md

                 EndUserInstructions = "Choose your toppings"
             };

-            rule.ConfigurationItemOptions.Add(new ConfigurationItemOption
+            configurationItem.ConfigurationItemOptions.Add(new ConfigurationItemOption
             {
                 Name = "Extra Cheese",
                 Sequence = 1
             });

-            rule.ConfigurationItemOptions.Add(new ConfigurationItemOption
+            configurationItem.ConfigurationItemOptions.Add(new ConfigurationItemOption
             {
                 Name = "Pepperoni",
                 Sequence = 2
             });

-            rule.ConfigurationItemOptions.Add(new ConfigurationItemOption
+            configurationItem.ConfigurationItemOptions.Add(new ConfigurationItemOption
             {
                 Name = "Sausage",
                 Sequence = 3
             });

-            rule.ConfigurationItemOptions.Add(new ConfigurationItemOption
+            configurationItem.ConfigurationItemOptions.Add(new ConfigurationItemOption
             {
                 Name = "Canadian Bacon",
                 Sequence = 4
             });

-            rule.ConfigurationItemOptions.Add(new ConfigurationItemOption
+            configurationItem.ConfigurationItemOptions.Add(new ConfigurationItemOption
             {
                 Name = "Mushrooms",
                 Sequence = 5
             });

-            return rule;
+            return configurationItem;
         }

-Now that the pizza configuration has been defined, we can run an instance and supply our own options, just as if we were a customer ordering a pizza.
-The static method _ConfigurationInstance.Build()_ generates the instance for us (always do this).
-The helper _ConfigurationInstanceItemOptionsSetter_ class is used to set option values.
+Now that the pizza configuration has been defined, we can execute it and supply our own options, just as if we were a customer ordering a pizza.
+The helper _ConfigurationItemOptionsSetter_ class is used to set option values.

-    //Get the configuration for a pizza
+		//Get our configuration for a pizza
 		var configurationBuilder = new PizzaConfigurationBuilder();
 		var configuration = configurationBuilder.Build();

-    //Generate a new instance for this pizza order var instance = ConfigurationInstance.Build(configuration);

 		//Set our options
-    var optionsSetter = new ConfigurationInstanceItemOptionsSetter();
+		var optionsSetter = new ConfigurationItemOptionsSetter();
-    optionsSetter.Add(instance, new Option("Size", "Large"));
-    optionsSetter.Add(instance, new Option("Crust", "Thick"));
-    optionsSetter.Add(instance, new Option("Toppings", "Extra Cheese"));
-    optionsSetter.Add(instance, new Option("Toppings", "Pepperoni"));
+		optionsSetter.SetOrUnSet(configuration.ConfigurationItems, "Size", "Large", true);
+		optionsSetter.SetOrUnSet(configuration.ConfigurationItems, "Crust", "Thick", true);
+		optionsSetter.SetOrUnSet(configuration.ConfigurationItems, "Toppings", "Extra Cheese", true);
+		optionsSetter.SetOrUnSet(configuration.ConfigurationItems, "Toppings", "Pepperoni", true);

-    //Make sure the configuration is complete
+		//Make sure the configuration is correct
-    var evaluator = new ConfigurationInstanceCompletenessEvaluator();
+		var checker = new ConfigurationRulesChecker();
 		List<string> errors;
-    evaluator.Evaluate(instance, out errors);
+		checker.Check(configuration, out errors);

-    if(errors.Any())
+		if (errors.Any())
 		{
 			return;
 		}

 		//Export the results to JSON
-    var exporter = new ConfigurationInstanceExporter();
+		var exporter = new ConfigurationExporter();
-    var output = exporter.ExportToJson(instance);
+		var output = exporter.ExportToJson(configuration);